derhuerst/vbb-modules/readme.md

 - [`vbb-short-station-name`](https://github.com/derhuerst/vbb-short-station-name) – Remove noise from station names.
 - [`vbb-tokenize-station`](https://github.com/derhuerst/vbb-tokenize-station) – Make station names search-safe.
 - [`vbb-util`](https://github.com/derhuerst/vbb-util) – JavaScript utilites for `vbb-hafas`.
+- [`are-vbb-hafas-stations-the-same`](https://github.com/derhuerst/are-vbb-hafas-stations-the-same#are-vbb-hafas-stations-the-same) – Check if two stations from the VBB API should be one.
+- [`hafas-discover-stations`](https://github.com/derhuerst/hafas-discover-stations#hafas-discover-stations) – Pass in a HAFAS client, discover stations by querying departures.
+- [`hafas-estimate-station-weight`](https://github.com/derhuerst/hafas-estimate-station-weight#hafas-estimate-station-weight) – Pass in a HAFAS client, estimate the importance of a station.
+- [`hafas-monitor-journeys`](https://github.com/derhuerst/hafas-monitor-journeys) – Use any HAFAS API to monitor journeys from A to B.